DLoc03/HD-Global-Study/README.md

    DEFAULT_ADMIN_PASS
 ```

-- JWT_SECRET (JWT Secret Key): The secret string used to encode/decode JSON Web Token (JWT).
-Should be long, random, unpredictable string
+`JWT_SECRET (JWT Secret Key): The secret string used to encode/decode JSON Web Token (JWT).
+Should be long, random, unpredictable string`

+`BACKEND_PREFIX: For example, when i build and setup server in 'server' folder, and move it into htdocs, the value of BACKEND_PREFIX=server.
+So, specifies the root path (prefix) of the backend if it is not running on the root domain.
+If the backend runs on the root domain in production, you can let it empty`

 ```VITE_API_ADMIN_URL: Admin URL
    VITE_API_FE_URL: Client URL